-ATLANTA, May 8, 2013 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in several counties in Florida as a result of the drought between March 5 and April 29, 2013.
+ATLANTA, April 19, 2013 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in Florida as a result of the drought between Feb.
+19 and April 15, 2013.

-This SBA disaster declaration includes the following counties: Alachua, Brevard, Citrus, Flagler, Lake, Levy, Marion, Orange, Osceola, Polk, Putnam, Seminole, Sumter and Volusia.
+This SBA disaster declaration includes the following counties: Alachua, Bradford, Clay, Columbia, Duval, Flagler, Gilchrist, Levy, Marion, Putnam, Saint Johns, Union and Volusia.

 "When the Secretary of Agriculture issues a disaster declaration to help farmers recover from damages and losses to crops, the Small Business Administration issues a declaration to assist eligible entities affected by the same disaster," said Frank Skaggs, director of SBA's Field Operations Center East in Atlanta.

 Under this declaration, the SBA's Economic Injury Disaster Loan program is available to eligible farm-related and nonfarm-related entities that suffered financial losses as a direct result of this disaster.
 With the exception of aquaculture enterprises, SBA cannot provide disaster loans to agricultural producers, farmers, or ranchers.
 Nurseries are eligible to apply for economic injury disaster loans for losses caused by drought conditions.